-Baseball Caught Looking
+Caught Looking Baseball

-What is Caught Looking in Baseball?
+What Is Caught Looking in Baseball?

+In order to understand the idea of a player who is caught looking, it is important to know what the strike zone is in baseball.
 The strike zone is the area in which a pitch must pass through as it crosses the plate in order to be called a strike.
-Each player has a different strike zone depending on their height and batting stance, with the space between the letters on the player's jersey and the bottom of their knees generally representing the height of the zone while the width of the zone spans the entire horizontal length of home plate.
+Each player has a different strike zone depending on their height and batting stance, with the space between the bottom of their knees and the midpoint between their shoulders and the top of their uniform pants generally representing the height of the zone.
+The width of the strike zone spans the entire horizontal length of home plate.